-I currently work as a Postdoctoral Teaching Fellow in Anthropology at The University of Chicago and as a Visiting Fellow at LSE Latin America and Caribbean Centre.
+I am a UK Research and Innovation Future Leaders Fellow at the Latin America and Caribbean Centre (LACC) in the London School of Economics and Political Science (LSE).
+I am also a Visiting Fellow with the Office for Military Affiliated Communities (OMAC) at The University of Chicago, and I consult for the International Organization for Migration | U.N.
+Agency for Migration.
 I hold a doctorate in Human Development from The University of Chicago, as well as an M.A. from the same institution and an MBA from Simmons University in Boston.

-I continue to consult for the UN Agency for Migration (International Organization for Migration).
 Currently, I am working on my book manuscript, Trust After Betrayal: Society-Building After Mass Atrocity, which draws on my extensive fieldwork in Colombia.

-My research has been funded by Fulbright-Hays DDRA, the Society for the Study of Peace, Conflict, and Violence, the Pozen Family Center for Human Rights, and the Pearson Institute for the Study and Resolution of Global Conflicts.
+My research has been funded by UKRI, Fulbright-Hays DDRA, the Society for the Study of Peace, Conflict, and Violence, the Pozen Family Center for Human Rights, and the Pearson Institute for the Study and Resolution of Global Conflicts.